rashadur73/gitforIP/README.md

-This is a readme file for gitforIP
+It is a readme file for gitforIP > for the students of the course "Internet Programming"